Leading Speeding Offence Lawyers Sydney

 Yes, it is possible.
 Even if you plead guilty, you can appeal the licence suspension.
 A magistrate has the power to revoke or reduce the suspension period.
 The expert traffic lawyers at Daoud Legal: Sydney Criminal Defence & Traffic Lawyers can prepare a persuasive case arguing for leniency to keep you on the road.

-What is a section 10 dismissal and can i get one for speeding?
+What is a section 10 dismissal and can I get one for speeding?

 A section 10 dismissal is a type of non-conviction order where the court finds you guilty but dismisses the charge without recording a conviction.
 This means you avoid the fine, demerit points, and licence disqualification.
 Our firm has a strong track record of securing these outcomes for clients charged with speeding.